 Given that most games of 5-a-side are less than 1 hour (and to avoid over-eating, since that’s just going to make you put on weight), try starting off at 1g/kg of carbs and work up from there if it’s not enough.
 For most people, 1g/kg is going to be absolutely fine for a 40 minute game of football / futsal.

-An average sized man, about 70kg, should therefore be looking to eat a pre-match meal of around 70g of carbs.
+An average sized man, about 70kg, should therefore be looking to eat a pre game meal of around 70g of carbs.
 If you want to see what a portion of food providing 70g of carbs looks like, see our 11 pre-match meal suggestions for some quick, quality, affordable ideas that you can start using immediately.

 WHEN to eat before a game

-Advice varies on when to begin tucking in to your meal.
+Advice varies on when to begin tucking in to your pre game meal.
 It really boils down to two things: (i) your personal preference and (ii) what exactly you’re eating (smoothies, for example are quite quickly digested).
 Despite there being some variation, pretty much all of the experts agree that you should eat in the 1-4 hour period before you play a game.

 We recommend eating it two to three hours before you’re due to play to ensure it is digested properly.
 Personally, I like to eat about 2.5 hours before kick-off if I can, that works just fine for me.